Bulimia and alcoholism

 The hard part is realising that healthcare professionals often do not screen for this, or even try to address when the symptoms are clearly present in front of them.
 One reason for this is that most can manage their lives.
 Their bulimia does not interfere with their family, work, or social circumstance.
-Seeking treatment may seem odd to others, even though the person with bulimia is suffering or literally dying inside.
+Seeking treatment and counselling may seem odd to others, even though the person with bulimia is suffering or literally dying inside.

 Weight is the other issue that prevents people with bulimia from getting help.
 Most actually manage their weight very well and will obsessively keep it the same, up to the point of being with a range of a few ounces.
 Doctors and nurses will look at weight as one obvious indicator of health and assume they are not struggling since it stays the same and typically does not go dangerously low.
 This does not mean they are healthy; their physical and mental health is suffering.

 Eating Disorders and alcoholism treatment

 Treatment is an option if any of this sounds like you or someone you know.
 Cognitive behavioural therapy is one way that unrealistic expectations are managed, and there is a good amount of research supporting its effectiveness.
 Mindfulness training and relaxation techniques help with the compulsion and the anxiety that comes from it.
 Some medications can help with the depression and anxiety that come as a result of the damage of bulimia.
 This is a very treatable condition, and the main issue is getting people into treatment.